ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

    - Windows users can download `netcat` tool from [this repository](https://github.com/int0x33/nc.exe/)
    - In Linux, the netcat comes preinstalled.
-   - here by `4444` we mean the port on which we are creating the backdoor. and its `4444` in our case.
+   - here by `4444` we mean the port used for creating the backdoor — and in our case, it’s `4444`..
 If required, port number can be changed in the `backdoor.bat` file accordingly.

    ---

    **NOTE:**